 Autoplay allows you to enable live streams or VOD assets in Wowza™ Player to play automatically without user interaction.
 In this article, learn about browser autoplay policies and how to use the Wowza Player autoplay feature.

-- Wowza Player autoplay functionality does not currently work with Flash playback.
+- Wowza Player does not currently support autoplay functionality for Internet Explorer.

 About autoplay in Wowza Player